academe/omnipay-authorizenetapi/README.md

 The *Authorize.Net API* driver handles server-to-server requests.
-It is used both for direct card payment (though check PCI requirements) and for creating transactions using a card token.
+It is used both for direct card payment (though check PCI requirements) and for creating transactions using a card token generated client-side.

 ## API Authorize/Purchase (Credit Card)

 The following example is a simple authorize with supplied card details.
-You would normally avoid allowing card details near your merchant site back end for PCI compliance reasons, supplying a tokenised card reference instead (see later section for this).
+*You would normally avoid allowing card details near your merchant site back end for PCI compliance reasons, supplying a tokenised card reference instead (see later section for this).*

 ```php
 <?php